-It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 28 September 2021 to 28 October 2021, as detailed in Attachment 1 to this Report.
+It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 28 September 2021 to 28 October 2021, as detailed in Attachment 1 to Report CJ155-11/21.

 For the period 28 September 2021 to 28 October 2021, five documents were executed by affixing the Common Seal.
 A summary is provided below: